Best Keyword Research Tools for SEO: A 2026 Stack Framework

 For Content Teams: Surfer SEO

-Surfer SEO focuses exclusively on content optimization.
+Surfer SEO focuses exclusively on content optimization with AI visibility tracking built into every plan.
+The Standard plan at $99/month includes 360 documents, AI visibility tracking across ChatGPT, Perplexity, Google AI Mode, AI Overviews, and Gemini with 25 prompts refreshed weekly.
 The Content Editor scores your writing in real-time against top-ranking pages, suggesting keyword density, content length, and semantic terms.

-Plans start at $99/month.
+The Pro plan at $182/month (which most teams choose) adds daily prompt refresh, 5 brand workspaces, internal linking automation, and cannibalization reports.
 The catch?
 Surfer can tempt writers into keyword stuffing for higher scores.
 Use it as a guide, not a rulebook.
-The AI writing features (Surfer AI) generate drafts, but you’ll need heavy editing to make them readable.

 For Question-Based Research: AnswerThePublic